 Earn More with a Monthly Investment Plan

 This logic can also be applied to investing a large lump sum of money.
 Investing a single large lump sum all at once is riskier because, as discussed, it leaves you exposed to whatever the market condition is at the time.
-Spreading out the large lump sum over a few months is a way to mitigate your risk while still investing a large amount of cash and allowing it to grow with interest and returns.
+Spreading out the large lump sum through monthly payments is a way to mitigate your risk while still investing a large amount of cash and allowing it to grow with interest and returns.

 Imposes discipline in your spending